JakobOvrum/speech4d/readme.md

 speech4d - Speech Library for the D Programming Language
 =========================================================
-*speech4d* is a library aiming at providing comprehensive TTS (Text To Speech) and voice recognition capabilities for the D programming language, in the form of both low level bindings and higher level wrapper libraries.
+*speech4d* is a library aiming at providing comprehensive TTS (Text To Speech) and voice recognition capabilities for the D programming language, in the form of a cross-platform high level interface, as well as low level engine bindings.

 Text To Speech
 ---------------------------------------------------------
-*speech4d* currently includes bindings for the Windows Speech API (SAPI) and the cross-platform eSpeak API.
+The high level interface currently only has a Windows Speech API backend.

-The goal is to provide a uniform high-level API for all supported backends, with minimal effort required to support multiple platforms in the user application.
+*speech4d* also includes bindings for the Windows Speech API (SAPI) and the cross-platform eSpeak API.

 Voice Recognition
 ---------------------------------------------------------